 Justin recently completed the 8-mile route of St Elizabeth Hospice Midnight Walk, with volunteer ‘My guides’ helping him, something he has wanted to do ever since joining the Hospice.
 On the night he called the whole experience, “Awesome!”

-To find out more about joining Justin and our amazing tram of volunteers, click here.
+To find out more about joining Justin and our amazing team of volunteers, take a look at our volunteer vacancies.